-\paragraph{Unsupervised Knowledge Distillation} As for the KD task, we regard it as a special type of DR task, i.e., encode the compact latent space of pertained teachers $z^{T}$ into the lower latent space of a student.
-Since the input space is already a well-defined Euclidean metric space, where the distance of every sample pair can be measured by $d_{Z^T}(x_i,x_j)$, i.e., the input distance $d_{X}\triangleq d_{Z^{T}}$, we adopt the $L_{2}$-normalized cosine distance for latent representations of both the teacher and student.
-To fully explore the knowledge within the teacher model, we should pay more attention to the global structural relation between distant samples while preserving the local geometry.
-As we discussed in Sec.~\ref{subsec:loss}, the BCE loss is more suitable for KD tasks.
+\paragraph{Unsupervised Knowledge Distillation} As for the KD task, we regard it as a special type of DR task, \textit{i.e.}, encode the compact latent space of pertained teachers $z^{T}$ into the lower latent space of a student.
+Since the input space is already a well-defined Euclidean metric space, where the distance of every sample pair can be measured by $d_{Z^T}(x_i,x_j)$, \textit{i.e.}, the input distance $d_{X}\triangleq d_{Z^{T}}$, we adopt the \textit{static} method and use $L_{2}$-normalized cosine distance for the latent space of both the teacher and student.
+To fully explore the knowledge in teacher models, we should pay more attention to the global structural relation between distant samples while preserving the local geometry.
+As discussed in Sec.~\ref{subsec:loss}, the BCE loss is more suitable for KD tasks.